Swida-Alba/light_controller_v2/docs/SERIAL_MONITOR_GUIDE.md

 ### 1. --monitor Flag (Recommended)

 Built into `protocol_parser.py`.
 Automatically:
-- Uses PyQtGraph if available (fast, native window)
+- Uses matplotlib if available (portable, cross-platform)
-- Falls back to text-mode if PyQtGraph not installed
+- Falls back to text-mode if matplotlib not installed
 - Saves data to `*_monitored.csv`

 ```bash